 For information about applying to the PBHS Program, please click here.

-Highly qualified US citizens and permanent residents will be considered for a small number of predoctoral (years 2-3) fellowships starting each Fall Semester.
-The fellowships will include up to two years of stipend ($22,476/y), medical insurance and tuition.
+- Highly qualified US citizens and permanent residents will be considered for predoctoral fellowships during years 2-3 of predoctoral studies, starting each Fall Semester.
+The fellowships will include up to two years of stipend (see here for updated stipend numbers), medical insurance and tuition.
 During these two years they will also be eligible for $300/y travel to present their results at a scientific meeting.